Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Related Literature and Main Contributions

 \section{Related Literature and Main Contributions}

-\Ac{pla} is based on the verification of \acp{cf} estimated from the received signal, to establish that it comes from the same transmitter as previous authentic messages.
-Such an approach has been widely investigated for wireless transmissions (see surveys \cite{Jorswieck2015Broadcasting, Xie2021Survey}) but also in other communication contexts, such as underwater acoustic communications, e.g., in \cite{comcas, paperUCOMMS, ARDIZZON2024110311}.
-In any case, the user is identified by the \ac{cf}, for instance, extracted from the impulse or frequency response such as the \ac{rms} delay or average tap power.
-Next, various tests have been proposed to assess authenticity, either based on statistics or on \ac{ml}.

-In the statistical framework, when the \acp{pdf} (or \acp{pmd}) of the \acp{cf} belonging to both hypotheses are known, the \ac{lrt} provides the minimum \ac{md} probability for a given \ac{fa} probability, as shown in the Neyman and Pearson theorem \cite{NPtest}.
+Various tests have been proposed to assess authenticity, either based on statistics or on \ac{ml}.
+In the statistical framework, when the \acp{pdf} (or \acp{pmd}) of the \acp{cf} belonging to both hypotheses are known, the \ac{lrt} provides the minimum \ac{md} probability for a given \ac{fa} probability, as shown in the Neyman-Pearson theorem \cite{NPtest}.
 When the \ac{pdf} of the \acp{cf} depends on unknown parameters under one or both hypotheses, a widely used test is the \ac{glrt} \cite{kay2009fundamentals}.
 However, the hypothesis testing problem where the \ac{pdf} is completely unknown under one hypothesis is not much studied.
-In a similar problem, denoted universal outlier hypothesis testing \cite{Li2014Universal} aims to detect the subset of $s$ anomalous observations in a set of $n$ observations.
-In both the \ac{glrt} and the universal outlier hypothesis testing, one or more \ac{cf} vectors from the unknown distributions are assumed to be available, and the missing \ac{pdf} (or its missing parameters) are estimated. \ac{lrt} has been scarcely adopted for \ac{pla}, due to its strong assumption on the intruder behavior \cite{Zhang2020Physical, Xie2023Multi}, while \ac{glrt} has been considered in many papers, including \cite{comcas,Swaszek2014GNSSSD,Ceccato21Generalized,Senigagliesi2023Autoencoder,Ardizzon2024Enhancing}.
-To the best of the authors' knowledge, the universal outlier detection was not considered until now for \ac{pla}.
+A similar problem, denoted as \textit{universal outlier hypothesis testing} \cite{Li2014Universal}, aims to detect the subset of $s$ anomalies out of a set of $n$ observations.
+In both \ac{glrt} and the universal outlier hypothesis testing, one or more \ac{cf} vectors from the unknown distributions are assumed to be available, and the missing \ac{pdf} (or its missing parameters) are estimated.
+While the \ac{lrt} has been rarely adopted for \ac{pla}, due to its strong assumption on the intruder behavior \cite{Zhang2020Physical, Xie2023Multi}, the \ac{glrt} has been considered in many papers, e.g., \cite{comcas,Senigagliesi2023Autoencoder,Ardizzon2024Enhancing}.
+In turn, to the best of the authors' knowledge, the universal outlier detection was not considered until now for \ac{pla}.